 1. Aeterno Blade (AternoBlade)

 This sword provides such raw, inconceivable power that it's hard to fathom.
 The Aeterno Blade gives its wielder the ability to rewind the entirety of time around herself, while she can move freely, and every attack she scores on an enemy unknowingly going back in its own timeline will remain, leaving that enemy to, from its perspective, suddenly sprout dozens of fatal wounds from nowhere.
 How unimaginably overpowered is that?
 What foes could possibly counter such an ability?
 This is more than a time stop, such as a few of the most impressive spells in RPG history are capable of performing (such as Feena's power in Grandia 1, or Sailor Pluto's in Sailor Moon: Another Story, both of which are insanely overpowered).
 This sword's power gives all the benefits of a time freeze spell, but also the added bonus that since the foe is retreating backward in time, the Aeterno Blade's wielder knows exactly what actions the enemy is about to take when she chooses to end the time rewind.
 Time stopping AND effective precognition!
 And if that weren't enough, the blade also allows its user to frequently make tiny hops through time-space in which she is invulnerable (think Tracer's blinking ability in Overwatch), and (also like Tracer, only better) to rewind her own time line several seconds (or even close to a minute) to heal herself from fatal injuries she might have sustained, and allowing her to recall this averted fatal future so that she can avoid the same mistake.
 The sword even allows its holder to do this for a few seconds after death, it seems, since in the game it'll give you a bit of time after Freyja's HP has hit 0 to go back and fix things.
-And there are also certain relics one can equip that resonate with the sword, conferring even more insane power from it, such as the ability to heal oneself while rewinding the rest of the world instead of just oneself.
+And there are also certain relics one can equip that resonate with the sword, conferring even more insane power from it, such as the ability to heal oneself while rewinding the rest of the world, instead of just when rewinding oneself.
 Whoever wields the Aeterno Blade is effectively immortal and unstoppable.

 Honorable Mention: Star Dragon Sword (Suikoden Series)